The Blue Oak Guide to Copyleft

 In theory, copyleft licenses can answer each of these questions differently.
 But in practice, copyleft licenses tend to fall into a few loose families that give similar answers.

-If you have a specific question about a particular copyleft license, you should seek a specific answer in the terms of the license.
+If you have a question about a specific copyleft license, you should seek a specific answer in the terms of that license.
 But slightly oversimplifying in this way, to start, helps both in learning and in writing policies, like our license policies for small and larger organizations.

 Copyleft Families